-Attendance at school and participation in school activities pose some risks including the transmission of COVID-19.
-Although the school has taken various measures to reduce the risks of transmission, the possibility of infection from COVID-19 or other communicable diseases is nonetheless present.
-Parents expressly assume such risks by allowing their children to attend school and to participate in school activities and/or by coming onto the school campus and attending school activities themselves.
+Attendance at school and participation in school activities poses some risks including the transmission of communicable diseases.
+Although the school has taken various measures to reduce the risks of transmission, the possibility of infection from communicable diseases is nonetheless present.
+Parents expressly assume such risks by allowing their children to attend school and participate in school activities and/or by coming onto the school campus and attending school activities themselves.